filecoin-project/filecoin-docs/docs/store/store-and-retrieve.md

     Lotus has found 298 miners that are willing to take our file for a price _below_ our maxium spend.

 1. Specify how many miners you want your file to be replicated over.
-The default it one.
+The default it one

     ```shell
     Deals to make (1): 1
     ```